Burns and Allen: Vaudeville

-Burns and Allen met in 1922 and first performed together at the Hill Street Theatre in Newark, New Jersey, continued in small town vaudeville theaters, married in Cleveland on January 7, 1926, and moved up a notch when they signed with the Keith-Albee-Orpheum circuit in 1927.
+Burns and Allen met in 1922 and first performed together at the Hill Street Theatre in Newark, New Jersey and continued in small-town vaudeville theaters.
+They married in Cleveland on January 7, 1926 and moved up a notch when they signed with the Keith-Albee-Orpheum circuit in 1927.

 Burns wrote most of the material and played the straight man.
-Allen played a silly, addle-headed woman, a role often attributed to the "Dumb Dora" stereotype common in early 20th-century vaudeville comedy.
-Early on, the team had played the opposite roles until they noticed that the audience was laughing at Gracie's straight lines, so they made the change.
-In later years, each attributed their success to the other.
+Allen played a silly, addle-headed woman, a role often attributed to the Dumb Dora stereotype common in early 20th-century vaudeville comedy.
+The team had played the opposite roles until they noticed that the audience was laughing at Allen's straight lines, so they made the change.
+In later years, each attributed his own success to the other.

 The Burns and Allen team was not an overnight sensation.
-"We were a good man-and-woman act," Burns said, "but we were not headliners or stars or featured attractions.
+Burns said, "We were a good man-and-woman act, but we were not headliners or stars or featured attractions.
 We were on the bill with them.
 There would be a star or two stars and a featured attraction, and then we would come—fourth billing in an eight-act show."
-Their career changed direction when they made their first film.
+Their career changed direction when they appeared in their first film.

 Motion pictures

 In the early days of talking pictures, the studios eagerly hired actors who knew how to deliver dialogue or songs.
 The most prolific of these studios was Warner Bros., whose Vitaphone Varieties shorts captured vaudeville headliners of the 1920s on film.

-Burns and Allen earned a reputation as a reliable "disappointment act" (someone who could fill in for a sick or otherwise absent performer on a moment's notice).
-So it went with their film debut.
-They were last-minute replacements for another act (Fred Allen) and ran through their patter-and-song routine in Lambchops (1929).
-After a restoration, the film was released on DVD in October 2007, on disc three of a three-disc 80th anniversary edition of The Jazz Singer.
+Burns and Allen, who had earned a reputation as a reliable "disappointment act" (one that could substitute for another performer on a moment's notice), were last-minute replacements for Fred Allen in Lambchops (1929), in which they performed their patter-and-song routine.

 Paramount Pictures used its East Coast studio to film New York-based stage and vaudeville stars.
 Eddie Cantor, Fred Allen, Ethel Merman and Smith and Dale were among the top acts seen in Paramount shorts.
-Burns and Allen joined the Paramount roster in 1930 and made a string of one-reel comedies through 1933, usually written by Burns and featuring future Hollywood character actors such as Barton MacLane and Chester Clute.
+Burns and Allen joined the Paramount roster in 1930 and appeared in a string of one-reel comedies through 1933, usually written by Burns and featuring future Hollywood character actors such as Barton MacLane and Chester Clute.

-In 1932, Paramount produced an all-star musical comedy, The Big Broadcast, featuring the nation's hottest radio personalities.
-Burns and Allen were recruited, and made such an impression that they continued to make guest appearances in Paramount features through 1937.
+In 1932, Paramount produced an all-star musical comedy, The Big Broadcast, featuring the nation's hottest radio personalities, including Burns and Allen.
+Their favorably received performance was followed by guest appearances in Paramount features through 1937.
 Most of these used the Big Broadcast formula of an all-star comedy cast.
-In 1935 the team also starred in a pair of low-budget features, Here Comes Cookie and Love in Bloom.
+In 1935 they also starred in a pair of low-budget features, Here Comes Cookie and Love in Bloom.